History of the Breslaff Centre

 Throughout its many years of existence families from diverse backgrounds, nationalities, ethnicities and set-ups came and lived at the Centre for a minimum of 13 weeks.

 The Centre retained the loyalty and commitment of its core staff for almost the entirety of its functioning and likewise of its Management Committee members.
-The Centre's founder and director Mr Gwyn Williams has also remained in post, thus providing valuable continuity of purpose’.
+The Founder and Director, Mr Williams, remained in post throughout the Centre's direct work and development and provided an important continuity of purpose.

 Throughout these years, the Breslaff Centre also undertook other projects, responding to emerging needs in the UK and abroad.
 As such, it established projects in Poland, from 1993 - 1996 and again in 1999 – 2000, working with conflict-fleeing refugees.